tomhe/Vatternsimmaren/Metadata.md

 # English
 ## The Lake Vättern Swimmer
-This documentary follows Andrzej Bednarski, age 42 from Motala, Sweden, during his attempt att swimming across Lake Vättern from Motala to Karlsborg, where the lake is at its widest.
+This documentary follows Andrzej Bednarski, age 42 from Motala, Sweden, during his attempt at swimming across Lake Vättern from Motala to Karlsborg, where the lake is at its widest.
 A distance of 30 kilometers in open water.
 The film also shows how he trains and prepares for this challenge.

 Filmed and directed by: Tomas Hellberg